Lorenz Heeb

 Lorenz Heeb (born 3 December 1949) is a singer and former politician from Liechtenstein who served in the Landtag of Liechtenstein from 1993 to 2001.

 He worked as a primary and secondary school teacher in Vaduz and was a member of the Schaan municipal council from 1987 to 1995.
 He was the president of the Liechtenstein choir seminar from 2000 to 2022 and is a singer in the Schaan church choir.

+In the run-up to the 2003 Liechtenstein constitutional referendum, Heeb alongside other former members of the Landtag, opposed the proposed changes by the prince.